With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

 Learn MoreUnitypoint Health Center For Senior Behavioral Health is a mental health clinic in Peoria County, Illinois, located at 5409 North Knoxville Avenue, 61614 zip code.
 Unitypoint Health Center For Senior Behavioral Health offers outpatient treatment and hospital inpatient treatment.
-Unitypoint Health Center For Senior Behavioral Health provides couples/family therapy, individual psychotherapy and group therapy to seniors 65 or older.
-Unitypoint Health Center For Senior Behavioral Health also supports people with Alzheimer's or dementia and seniors or older adults.
-Some other services provided by Unitypoint Health Center For Senior Behavioral Health include family psychoeducation and suicide prevention services.
+Unitypoint Health Center For Senior Behavioral Health provides psychotropic medication, individual psychotherapy and activity therapy to seniors 65 or older.
+Unitypoint Health Center For Senior Behavioral Health also supports seniors or older adults and people with Alzheimer's or dementia.
+Some other services provided by Unitypoint Health Center For Senior Behavioral Health include suicide prevention services and family psychoeducation.

-Learn MoreUnitypoint Health Peoria Methodist is a mental health clinic in Peoria County, IL, located at 221 Ne Glen Oak Avenue , 61636.
-Unitypoint Health Peoria Methodist provides partial hospitalization/day treatment, telemedicine/telehealth and hospital inpatient treatment.
-Unitypoint Health Peoria Methodist offers dialectical behavior therapy, couples/family therapy and trauma therapy to children / adolescents, seniors 65 or older and adults.
-Unitypoint Health Peoria Methodist also supports people with trauma, people with serious mental illness and children/adolescents with serious emotional disturbance.
-Additional services offered at Unitypoint Health Peoria Methodist include family psychoeducation, education services and integrated primary care services.
+Learn MoreUnitypoint Health Peoria Methodist is a mental health facility in Peoria County, IL, located at 221 Ne Glen Oak Avenue , 61636.
+Unitypoint Health Peoria Methodist provides telemedicine/telehealth, partial hospitalization/day treatment and hospital inpatient treatment.
+Unitypoint Health Peoria Methodist provides cognitive behavioral therapy, psychotropic medication and couples/family therapy to seniors 65 or older, young adults and adults.
+Unitypoint Health Peoria Methodist also supports people with serious mental illness, people with trauma and children/adolescents with serious emotional disturbance.
+Some other services available at Unitypoint Health Peoria Methodist include family psychoeducation, suicide prevention services and integrated primary care services.

 Learn MoreHuman Service Center Adams Street Living Center is a mental health treatment clinic in Peoria County, Illinois, located at 1924 Sw Adams Street, 61654 zip code.
 Human Service Center Adams Street Living Center provides residential treatment.
-Human Service Center Adams Street Living Center provides individual psychotherapy, group therapy and activity therapy to young adults, seniors 65 or older and adults.
+Human Service Center Adams Street Living Center provides psychotropic medication, activity therapy and group therapy to adults, seniors 65 or older and young adults.
 Human Service Center Adams Street Living Center also supports people with serious mental illness.
-Additional services provided by Human Service Center Adams Street Living Center consist of integrated primary care services, diet and exercise counseling and suicide prevention services.
+Additional services provided by Human Service Center Adams Street Living Center consist of case management, suicide prevention services and diet and exercise counseling.

 Learn MoreChildrens Home Assoc Of Illinois is a mental health facility in Peoria County, IL, located at 2011 North Knoxville Avenue in the 61604 zip code.
 Childrens Home Assoc Of Illinois provides outpatient treatment.
-Childrens Home Assoc Of Illinois provides group therapy, trauma therapy and dialectical behavior therapy to adults, young adults and children / adolescents.
-Additional services offered by Childrens Home Assoc Of Illinois consist of case management, family psychoeducation and suicide prevention services.
+Childrens Home Assoc Of Illinois provides trauma therapy, activity therapy and couples/family therapy to adults, young adults and children / adolescents.
+Additional services offered by Childrens Home Assoc Of Illinois consist of family psychoeducation, court-ordered outpatient treatment and case management.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.